 Not everyone is a fan of scuba diving and don’t worry Thailand has also plenty of snorkeling options all around the islands.
 Just rent a snorkel set and head out by yourself or hop on of the many snorkeling day trips that are offered on every island.
 Need help making an island hopping Thailand itinerary?
 Click on the link!
 I created 4 different 1-week itineraries, which you can all combine if you want to island hop for a month.

-52. Tab Kak Hang Nak Hike
+54. Tab Kak Hang Nak Hike - Best Hike in Thailand

 If you are looking for some adventure on your Thailand trip and want to see one of the coolest places to visit in Thailand then definitely put this on your list.
 To me this is one of the best things to do as I love adventure.
 I am sure the photo says it all.

 With so many markets there is no need to tell you that Thailand is a shopping heaven.
 If you are a shopaholic I am sure your Thailand holiday will be a success.
 You will surely love getting lost in Siam and Sukhumvit where one shopping mall is lined up next to the other.

-54. Sunset cocktails
+56. Sunset cocktails

 With your feet in the sand watching the sun go down in the ocean is not bad either, right?
 The colors of Thai sunsets vary to such amazing extremes that through the course of this daily phenomenon, it can seem like a completely different sunset just a couple minutes later.

-55. Swim with elephants
+57. Swim with elephants

 I have still never done it myself but I have seen so many incredible photos of people having the time of their life bathing with elephants.
 Please note that not all of these elephant sanctuaries are what they say they are and please do some research where to go in Thailand before signing up to visit one of these elephant sanctuaries.
 Another secret Thailand travel tip is to spend the night in an elephant rescue home and get to spend lots of time with the animals.
 Check out: Boon Lott’s Elephant Sanctuary.
 I have not been here myself, but it is high on my list of places to visit in Thailand.

-56. Don’t ride elephants
+58. Don’t ride elephants

 Most people traveling to Thailand are already aware that riding elephants is not done, but still many tour agencies offer these trips.
 In most probably any Thailand travel blog you will be discouraged not to do so and by writing this I hope I make you realize that riding an elephant in Thailand is not cool!
 Stop animal cruelty and refuse to take pictures with elephants, but instead do some research and visit a reputable sanctuary.

-57. Don’t take selfies with tigers
+59. Don’t take selfies with tigers

-58. Eat sweet mangos
+60. Eat sweet mangos - the best!

 Eat as many sweet mangoes as you can when you travel to Thailand!
 This fruit can get any better than in Thailand, I am kind of addicted to them.
 You can buy them pretty much anywhere on the streets or on markets.

-59. Chang or Singha
+61. Chang or Singha beer

 Singha is the oldest and most well-known beer in Thailand and together with Chang they rule the beer market in Thailand.
 Chang is mostly a couple cents cheaper.
 I like both, or basically I don’t really care what I drink. :)

-60. Starbucks, 7Eleven and fast food chains
+62. Starbucks, 7Eleven and fast food chains are everywhere

 If you are a fan of fast food you are going to be spoiled for choice.
 On your trip to Thailand you will see more Mc Donalds, KFC, Burger King than you have ever seen anywhere else.
 The same for Starbucks and 7Eleven.

-61. Buffet breakfast
+63. Buffet breakfast

-62. Better to buy bottled water
+64. Better to buy bottled water

-63. Best sim card in Thailand for tourists
+65. Best sim card in Thailand for tourists

 I hope all these tips, recommendations and advices make you realize how amazingly easy it is to travel to Thailand.
 It is not for nothing that I always say that you can hardly go wrong by booking a trip to Thailand.
 Over the years I have sent many people to the land of smiles and I had never anyone who did not like their vacation or backpacking holiday.

 Please in case you may book a Thailand holiday use the affiliate links on this page.
 I will earn a small commission when you click on the link and make any purchase.
 Thank you very much.

-If this post was helpful please share it in a relevant Facebook Group or on your timeline, pin it on Pinterest or send it in a Tweet.
+If this post was helpful then please share it in a relevant Facebook Group or on your timeline, pin it on Pinterest or send it in a Tweet.
 Small things that can make a big difference for me.
 Thank you very much…